SonarSquad/OASIS/README.md

 # oasis-python

-Here goes the different python scripts for the OASIS bachelor project
+The main python script for the OASIS bachelor project System based on RaspberryPi 4 - 4GB RAM

-Objectives:
+OBJECTIVES:
-1. Start the sonar system - signal from Raspberry Pi facilitates initiation of MCU.
+1. Start the sonar system, transducer transmit chirp signal at preset frequency.
-2. Getting raw-data out (Bit-stream from ADC over SPI protocol).
-3. Manipulating raw data in order to get easy interpretable voltage values.
-4. Signal processing.

-oasis_read_ADC_parallel.c Used to get raw ADC readings
+    - Pulse generaton is done on sepparate microcontroller (MCU)

+2. Switch into "receive mode" - receive and sample incomming returning echo.

+3. Plotting and light processing of received signal.